Volkswagen, Porsche Paid Out $9.5 Billion To Defrauded Dieselgate Drivers

 Volkswagen faces a number of other lawsuits around the globe.
 And in addition to compensating consumers, it has paid out billions to compensate for the environmental damage caused by the scandal.

-Among other things, the carmaker is spending a decade investing $2 billion in building electric vehicle charging infrastructure across the U.S.
+Among other things, the carmaker is spending a decade investing $2 billion in building electric vehicle charging infrastructure across the United States.

 VW, like many automakers, is also vowing to produce electric vehicles in large numbers in the years ahead.